 In 2012, with NJDEP permit in-hand, the Township Committee approved a $3.8M bond ordinance to dredge the entire 80-acre lake to “free the lake from silt and algae that have gathered at its bottom for many years and rendered it shallow and unusable for recreation” (Source: “Shadow Lake Dredging One Step Closer,” Middletown NJ Patch, Sue Morgan, January 6, 2012).
 However, due to financial constraints Shadow Lake was never dredged.
 The Township continues to seek alternatives to dredging in order to save Shadow Lake from being lost forever.

 The Township developed an Aquatic Management Plan to improve water quality at Shadow Lake.
 A combination of alternative methods have been utilized by the Township including hydroraking during the summer months, regular aquatic herbicide treatments in the fall months, and floating islands.

 Hydroraking is a floating barge with a backhoe mounted on it with several different rake attachments.
 The rake attachments remove weeds, silt, and other organic debris that have collected at the bottom of the lake (Source: “Shadow Lake Hydroraked,” Atlantic Highlands Herald, August 2, 2013).
 Four acres of Shadow Lake were hydroraked in 2013 and 2014 to remove the invasive growth.

-Aquatic herbicide treatments to manage the Water Chestnut are scheduled regularly during the Fall months with the latest treatment occurring in 2018.
+Aquatic herbicide treatments to manage the Water Chestnut are scheduled regularly during the Fall months.

 Photo Credit: Victor Wymbs and Judi Cohen